 Applicants should hold bachelor’s degrees from accredited universities with GPAs of at least 3.0.
 Some candidates with lower grades may earn conditional admissions.
 Applicants must send official transcripts, a letter of intent, and two letters of recommendation.
 The school does not require entrance exam scores.

-The University of Texas Rio Grande Valley is regionally accredited by the Southern Association of Colleges and Schools (SACS).
+The University of Texas Rio Grande Valley is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).